devhimanshuu/review-app-api/CONTRIBUTING.md

    git checkout -b feature-name
    ```

-5. Make your changes and ensure your code follows our coding standards and
+5. Make your changes and ensure your code follow our coding standards and
 	 practices.

 6. Test your changes locally to ensure they work as expected.